M.A. Clinical Mental Health Counseling

 - A free application for admission

-- A statement of purpose of two to three pages (double-spaced) showing skills in written communication, articulating interest in counseling as a profession, and demonstrating maturity to work in a counseling setting
+- A statement of purpose of two to three pages (double-spaced) showing skills in written communication, articulating interest in counseling as a profession, and demonstrating maturity to work with diverse individuals in counseling settings

 - At their own expense, applicants must obtain and pass a criminal background check